 Sprouted Grain Easy Artisan Bread

-adapted from Artisan Bread in Five Minutes a Day
+Adapted from Artisan Bread in Five Minutes a Day

-- 6-1/2 cups sprouted spelt flour, OR 6+ cups of a mixture of sprouted kamut and sprouted emmer wheat flour
+- 6-1/2 cups sprouted spelt flour OR 6+ cups of a mixture of sprouted kamut and sprouted emmer wheat flour

-- 3 cups warm water
+- 3 cups pure water warm

-- 1-1/2 tablespoons SAF yeast
+- 1-1/2 tablespoons active dry yeast

 - 1 tablespoon sea salt

 Leave out in a warm place to rise to double or triple the original size.
-This should take an hour or more.

 Using a wooden spoon, gently mix the dough by turning it around in the bowl and pressing down on it to make it collapse and let go of its built up gas.